megakemp/megakemp.github.io/_posts/2019-03-15-the-case-for-pull-rebase.md

 ## Keeping The True Merges

-There is one more scenario we need to consider: what if you have a local merge commit that you _do_ want to push to the remote — is `git pull -r` going keep it?
+There is one more scenario we need to consider: what if you have a local merge commit that you _do_ want to push to the remote — is `git pull -r` going to keep it?

 Unfortunately, the answer is **no**.